shr4pnel/ba-bipedRigger/README.md

 ###### DISCLAIMER:

 This tool is presented in an as-is state, it is a work in progress and total functionality is not yet guaranteed.
 If you have problems I will do my best to address them, but I guarantee nothing.
+See 'LICENSE' for further details.

 ###### SCOPE: